Medically reviewed by Kristin Hall, FNP

-This isn’t one or two pimples — severe acne is the kind that makes you want to hide away from the world.
+This isn’t one or two pimples — severe acne is the type of acne that makes you want to hide away from the world.
 It hurts, makes you self-conscious, and can scar you for life.

 Pustules, for example, are topped with pus and are typically red around their base.
 Nodules are hard, large and painful, and come from deep beneath the surface of the skin.
 Cysts are deep, painful pimples that are filled with pus.

-At a real foundational level, acne is caused by androgens, or male sex hormones.
+At a foundational level, acne is caused by androgens or male sex hormones.
 This is why acne peaks in adolescence and why it’s common among women with polycystic ovarian syndrome (PCOS).

 But several factors may increase your risks of suffering from acne, particularly into adulthood.

-- Genetics.
-If someone in your family has severe acne, there’s a greater chance you will, too.
+Genetics.
+According to the American Academy of Dermatology, if someone in your family has severe acne, there’s a greater chance you will, too.

-- Topical treatments.
-Topical treatments are generally the first-line defense against acne.
-Your physician may recommend over-the-counter solutions like benzoyl peroxide and prescription medications like the retinoid tretinoin.
+Topical treatments.
+Topical acne treatments are generally the first-line defense against acne.
+Your healthcare provider may recommend over-the-counter, non-comedogenic solutions like benzoyl peroxide, prescription medications in the form of lotion (like an acne cream), like the retinoid, tretinoin, or a chemical peel.
 However, these are generally not enough for severe acne.
 They’re most often used in conjunction with oral medications.

-- Oral acne medications.
-Systemic treatments, that treat your acne from the inside-out, are often prescribed for severe acne cases.
-They can include any number of prescription solutions.
+Oral acne medications.
+Systemic treatments, that treat your acne from the inside-out, are often prescribed for severe forms of acne cases.
+They can include any number of prescription solutions, such as isotretinoin,

-- Antibiotics.
-Antibiotics such as tetracyclines and doxycycline work to control the acne bacteria that causes your lesions.
+Antibiotics.
+Topical and oral antibiotics such as clindamycin, tetracyclines, erythromycin, and doxycycline work to control the acne bacteria that causes your lesions.
 Antibiotic resistance is a concern with these, so they generally are not used long-term.

-- Oral contraceptives.
+Oral contraceptives.
 Many women have success treating their severe acne with birth control pills.
-Oral contraceptives help regulate the hormonal swings that can lead to breakouts.
+Oral contraceptives help regulate hormonal changes that can lead to breakouts.

-- Androgen-blockers.
-If excess androgens are the suspected cause of your acne — as in the case of PCOS — your doctor may recommend an androgen blocker such as spironolactone.
+Androgen-blockers.
+If excess androgens are the suspected cause of your acne — as in the case of PCOS — your healthcare provider may recommend an androgen blocker such as spironolactone.